aaronsalmon/gragertforcitycouncil.com/getinvolved/index.md

 ### Volunteer

 This is an all-volunteer campaign!
-While Jeremy will be out reaching as many voters as he can, he cannot do it alone.
+While I will be out reaching as many voters as possible, I cannot do it alone.
 Have an idea for how you can help before April 3rd? <a href="mailto:gragertforcitycouncil@gmail.com">Send me an email</a>.

 ### Donate

-Our campaign makes it easy to donate to support Jeremy Gragert for Eau Claire City Council!
+My campaign makes it easy to donate to support Jeremy Gragert for Eau Claire City Council!

-Visit our online crowd-funding page through Crowdpac: **COMING SOON**
+Visit my online fundraising page through Crowdpac: **Coming Soon**

 Or mail donations to <b>451 Lincoln Ave., Eau Claire, WI 54701</b>.
 Please make checks payable to <i>"Gragert for City Council"</i>.